 One of the most basic tenets of Tai Chi comes from the Taoist belief system, prominently the philosophy of yin and yang.
 You’ve likely seen the visual depiction of yin and yang here and there; the circle with light and dark chasing one another.
 In Taoism, this signifies the way that life’s opposing forces complement one another.
 This could be light and dark, or any other opposites: forward and back, warm and cold, or fast and slow.
 In Tai Chi, each movement is closely tied to either yin or yang.
 As one step manifests yin, the rest of the movement will find balance and manifest yang.
 A fast step must be done with a calm mind, and stillness must be held in anticipation of movement.

 Tai Chi As a Martial Art

 All forms of Tai Chi work by learning patterns of movements.
 Beginners start with simple patterns of 10 or so moves, and then steadily work their way up to more complex patterns, with up to 100 moves.
-There are thousands of patterns to learn, and you can get started by joining a local club, or by picking them up from a book!
+There are thousands of patterns to learn, and you can get started by joining a local club, or by picking them up from a book or video online!
 It’s something that anyone can do anywhere.
-What’s more, it’s said that in order to defend yourself from almost any physical aggression, you need only learn a few Tai Chi patterns.
+What’s more, it’s said that, in order to defend yourself from almost any physical aggression, you need only learn a few Tai Chi patterns.
 When these patterns become second nature, you’ll be able to instinctively move in the best way to defend yourself, should the need arise.
 Pretty amazing, right?